EdgeLake/edgelake.github.io/docs/northbound/using_postman.md

 ---
 layout: default
-parent: Northbound Examples
+parent: Northbound
 title: Using Postman
-nav_order: 4
+nav_order: 5
 ---
-# Sending Queries and Commands to the AnyLog Network with Postman
+# Sending Queries and Commands to the EdgeLake Network with Postman

 Postman is an API platform for building and using APIs.
 It can serve as a tool to issue AnyLog Commands to nodes in the ANyLog Network and as a tool to issue queries to data that is hosted by nodes of the network.